priyansh2120/iiitp_chatbot/README.md

 # College Q&A Chatbot

-This project is a Q&A chatbot designed to answer questions related to **Indian Institute of Information Technology, Pune (IIIT Pune)** using a combination of large language models (LLMs), Text-Embeddings, Retrieval-Augmented Generation (RAG), and Prompt Engineering Techniques.
+This project is a Q&A chatbot designed to answer questions related to **Indian Institute of Information Technology, Pune (IIIT Pune)** using a combination of large language models (LLMs), Text-Embeddings, Retrieval-Augmented Generation (RAG), and Prompt Engineering Techniques, as a final year non internship semester project.
 The chatbot can process both text and audio inputs, providing relevant answers based on the conversation history and preloaded documents.

 ## Features